ahakimsheik7/100-nights-sfmc/README.md

    - Reduced font sizes and button dimensions to fit all content within one page.

 3. **Content Optimization**:
-   - Crafted engaging text to inspire reflection and gratitude.
+   - Crafted engaging text to inspire healthy eating and gratitude.
-   - Highlighted the beauty of simplicity and kindness in everyday life.
+   - Highlighted the connection between wellness and faith.

 These updates ensure that the email is polished, professional, and ready for deployment.